Chief Steven Callarman

 A native of Wichita Falls, Officer Smith graduated from high school in Vernon, Texas, and continued his educational pursuit, earning an Associate’s Degree in Criminal Justice in 1996.

-Ofc.
-Smith began his law enforcement career in 1998 as a police officer with the Vernon, Texas, Police Department, an agency from which he retired in 2021.
-While with the Vernon Police Department, Officer Smith promoted through the ranks to the position of Patrol Lieutenant, the assignment he held at the time of his retirement.
+Officer Smith began his law enforcement career in 1998 as a police officer with the Vernon, Texas, Police Department, an agency from which he retired in 2021.

 Officer Smith has been serving the MSU Texas community since 2021 and has earned TCOLE’s Master Peace Officer certification.